 BRD4 (Bromodomain Containing 4) is a Protein Coding gene.
-Diseases associated with BRD4 include extragonadal seminoma.
-Among its related pathways are Chromatin Regulation / Acetylation and Beta-Adrenergic Signaling.
+Diseases associated with BRD4 include nut midline carcinoma and extragonadal seminoma.
+Among its related pathways are EphB-EphrinB Signaling and Beta-Adrenergic Signaling.
 GO annotations related to this gene include chromatin binding and lysine-acetylated histone binding.
-An important paralog of this gene is BRDT.
+An important paralog of this gene is BRD3.

 UniProtKB/Swiss-Prot for BRD4 Gene